 It was an uncharacteristically chilly night for August, so I was wearing an over-sized jean jacket over a thin, lacy white mini skirt and top (I looked “like a doily”, to quote Ethan Hawke via Reality Bites), my arms crossed tight, wrapping the too long sleeves around myself like a straitjacket.
-My best friend and I were on the Casino Pier watching some hunky guy climb to the top of a pirate ship ride to fix it (blue-collar boys didn’t have the luxury of free summer vacations like we did – they had to work to play).
+My best friend and I were on the Casino Pier watching, with shock and awe, some hunky guy climb to the top of a pirate ship ride to fix it (blue-collar boys didn’t have the luxury of free summer vacations like we did – they had to work to play).
 She was scoping him out big time, hoping he would notice her once he was finished.
 Suddenly, she nudged me hard in the ribs and said loudly, so I could hear her over the music, right into the deepest part of my ear canal, which made me jump – ouch;

 “That really hot guy that works on the bumper cars is trying to get your attention..OMG, Lisa..LOOK!”

 I had seen this guy a few nights before and nearly melted into a puddle of goo, but there were too many girls standing around trying to get his attention, and frankly, I was way too young, insecure and shy to even consider joining the fray of adoration.

 I turned my head to look, thinking she was probably messing with me.
 There was no way a guy that hot would want my attention, no way.
 Lo and behold, he was signing to me by rubbing his arms and mouthing “Are you cold?”.
 I turned around to make sure this wasn’t directed at someone else because I still could not believe it was meant for me.
 When I saw no one, my stomach fluttered, and I turned back, shyly nodding ‘Yes’.
 He gave me a huge smile, then shouted out..

 “Come over here, it’s warmer!”